Jerry Goldsmith Biography

 Goldsmith began studying piano at the age of 6 and by the age

-of 14 was studying composition, theory and counterpoint with
+of 14 was studying composition, theory and counterpoint privately with

-with legendary composer Miklos Rosza and attended his classes
+with legendary composer Miklos Rosza and attended one semester

-in film composition at the University of Southern California.
+in film music composition at the University of Southern California.

 star Ingrid Bergman that had captivated Goldsmith back in 1945.

 sci-fi show The Twilight Zone.
-Then was hired by Revue
+Then he was hired by Revue

 Studios to score their Thriller series, which lead on